 - 5-10 drops of tea tree essential oil

 - Pour the witch hazel extract into a bottle until it is three-quarters full.

 - Add 5-10 drops of tea tree essential oil.

 - Shake well before spraying on your scalp.

 - Use this spray a couple of times per week.

 2. Baking Soda And Lavender Oil

 If you want to prevent scalp itchiness, apply some baking soda to your braids before installing.
 Baking soda eliminates itchy flakes and restores the pH balance of your scalp (6).
-Lavender oil has anti-inflammatory properties that help soothe the scalp.
+Lavender oil has anti-inflammatory and soothing properties that help calm an irritated scalp.